woj76/a8-pico-sio/README.md

 * Creation of empty or pre-formatted ATR images of standard sizes up to 360KB.
 * ATX mode selectable to be an "accurate" Atari 1050 or Atari 810 drive.
 * Tape turbo systems normally connected to the Atari through the different SIO lines (including the interrupt and proceed lines, like Turbo 6000 or Rambit) and the Joystick 2 port lines (K.S.O.
 Turbo 2000 or Turbo D).
 All turbo systems for images expressed as CAS files should be supported, including non-standard bit-rate ones, hybrid ones (normal SIO mode loader + turbo main payload), and multi-stage ones, but not all have been tested (well, all that have been thrown at me were).
 Similarly to Altirra, an option to invert the PWM signal for the "wrongly" produced turbo CAS files is included.
+* Loading of tape recordings stored in WAV files (only), with some limitations, see below.
 * Separate baud rates for PAL and NTSC host machines to match the serial speed as close as possible to the Pokey speed (to limit possible transmission errors).
-* Ultra Speed SIO with Pokey divisors (hex) 10, 6, 5, 4, 3, 2, 1, and 0 (always inactive for ATX images, this may change in future, but seems to me a bit pointless at the moment).
+* Ultra Speed SIO with Pokey divisors (hex) 10, 6, 5, 4, 3, 2, 1, and 0 (always inactive for ATX images, this may change in future, but seems to me a bit pointless to enable HSIO for ATX files at the moment).
 * Use of both cores on the Pico to enable fully concurrent operation of the Atari communication (SIO/tape playing) with the GUI and file selection with no user hold back.
 * Current configuration saving to FLASH and remembering the last selected directory on power down.

 What is **not (yet) supported**:

 * MAP files (there is always access to the GUI for selecting new images and the rotate buttons though, so I found it not necessary).
-* Tape recording (any support for this would need to be partial with considerable trade-offs, so a firm decision was made to skip this).
 * WiFi / FujiNet protocols / loading of image files OTA.
 Something of this sort may actually be added in the future, but a bit more research is needed here on what it entails on the PicoW side.

 ## Hardware needed